Angie55/UC-Milestone-Project-0ne/README.md

 **Code**

 -	CSS- section of code clearly marked taken from the YouTube video ['Create a responsive navigation with no JS!'](https://www.youtube.com/watch?v=8QKOaTYvYUA) by Kevin Powell of how to create a growing line as a hover effect on main navigation.
-I just adjusted some small detail, putting the line below the naviagtion titles.
+I just adjusted some small detail, putting the line below the navigation titles.
 -	Hero image- CSS styling inspired by Code Institute guided project for Whiskey Drop website.
 -	Footer- Slightly modified version of footer used in Code Institute guided project for Whiskey Drop website.